 1. I’m not injured.

-Some injuries take days, weeks, or longer to reveal themselves.
+Some injuries take days, weeks, or longer to reveal themselves, especially after an auto accident.
 Examples include:

 - hairline fractures